Echolalia in autism causes confusion for communication partners.

-There’s a lot to understand about echolalia, but there are also some easy visual strategies to use that can help that student on the autism spectrum.
+There’s a lot to understand about echolalia, but there are also some easy visual strategies to use that can help that student.

 Try having a written conversation

-I LOVE having written conversations with students on the autism spectrum.
-This style of communication has helped me get to know students and understand autism on a more personal level.
+I LOVE having written conversations with students.
+This style of communication has helped me get to know students on a more personal level.
 It’s fun.
 It’s interactive.
 And it teaches students the power of written language in a way that is different from our traditional literacy training.

 A written conversation is exactly what it sounds like.
 Instead of just talking, you use a pencil and paper or a computer to extend what you are saying with your mouth.
 I think that the combination of talking and writing it down can provide a perfect opportunity for better conversation skills to emerge.